AmalMusouka/sat_solver/README.md

 | 49 | >10(crashes) | N |

 The experiments with larger sizes constantly kept crashing the system which is not a surprise given how much memory it would take for a grid of size 81+ and to solve it.

+### Conclusion

+Most of the testing was done on the example given on the website of the problem.
+Creating new ones manually is very time consuming, however since games of this kind exist, the examples there were taken for the smaller tasks, and size just increased to measure how the program would run in these cases.
+The example solution prepared was taken as a template as well, and helped a lot.